skytable/docs/docs/Protocols/terrapipe.md

 ## Introduction

-Terrapipe is an application layer protocol, built on top of TCP, which is used by [TerrabaseDB](https://terrabasedb.com) (which we sometimes refer to as the Terrabase Database or TDB), for client/server communication.
+Terrapipe is an application layer protocol, built on top of TCP, which is used by [TerrabaseDB](https://terrabasedb.com) (which we sometimes refer to as the Terrabase Database or TDB) for client/server communication.
 All clients willing to communicate with TDB servers must implement this protocol.
 This document serves as a guide to implement the protocol.

 ## Concepts